alphagov/govuk-content-publishing-guidance/app/collections/how-to-publish-accessible-content.md

 ---
 layout: collection
 title: How to publish accessible content
-description: Collection --- Guidance on to publish accessible content on GOV.UK.
+description: Guidance on to publish accessible content on GOV.UK.
 permalink: /how-to-publish-accessible-content/
 paginationHeading:
 pagination: